 1.3.4 Daily Activity Patterns

-Daily activity rhythms for each behavioral state is shown in Figures REF.
-These plots show that, qualitatively, when considered separately the timing of occurrence of High Activity and Light Exposure episodes follow a diurnal pattern.
+Daily activity rhythms for each behavioral state are shown in Figures REF.
+These plots show that, qualitatively, the timing of occurrence of High Activity and Light Exposure episodes follow a diurnal pattern.
 Medium Activity, however, is spread out along the 24h and do not follow a daily (24h) rhythm.
 It is important to note that the timing of peak occurrence of High Activity behavior does not appear to change dramatically along the year.
 In all four Months the peak of High Activity seems to be around 14:00.
 In turn, Light Exposure patterns changes along the year.
 In July, the peak of episodes of light exposure is more concentrated in the middle of the day.
-In other seasons the peak of Light Exposure episodes appears to be multimodal, with a higher peak in the first hours of daylight and a much smaller peak at the end of daylight.
+In other seasons the peak of Light Exposure episodes appears to be bimodal, with a higher peak in the first hours of daylight and a much smaller peak at the end of daylight.

 calculate peak